Gerbrandy Tower: Fires in Dutch TV masts

 On July 15, 2011, there was a small fire in the Gerbrandy tower.
 Only hours later, a similar tower in Smilde caught fire and collapsed, after which all transmitters in the Gerbrandy tower were shut down as a precaution, leaving large parts of the Netherlands without FM-radio and digital TV (DVB-T) reception.

 Owner

 The ownership of the tower is complex: the concrete main structure is owned by Alticom: a company established in 2007 that bought many assets from KPN.
 Alticom was part of the European TDG Group, but in June 2011 it was announced that all shares in Alticom were acquired by investment company Infracapital who are the infrastructure specialists of Prudential plc.

 Alticom is the owner of the concrete base and the first three meters (10') of ground around this base.
 The metal mast on top of the structure is owned by NOVEC, which is a subsidiary of the electricity transmission operator TenneT.
 The ground on which the tower is built, excluding the first three meters (10') around the base, is (still) owned by KPN.

+Christmas tree

+Every year since 1992 from 6 December till 6 January the tower is decorated with 120 LED lamps which are attached to the 12 guy-wires, so it looks like a giant Christmas tree in the dark.
+Furthermore bright lights at multiple sides of the mast as tree-topper and some spotlights to illuminate the lower part of the tower.
+In 1998 it was rewarded by The Guinness Book of Records as the tallest Christmas tree in the world in a construction.
+The Mount Ingino Christmas Tree is also named as the largest Christmas tree, however that is made on a hill slope.